mala-project/mala/docs/source/basic_usage/predictions.rst

             ldos_calculator.density_of_states

-Please note that in order to calculate the total energy, you have to provide to a pseudopotential (specifically the pseudopotential used during data generation) via ``parameters.targets.pseudopotential_path = ...``.
+Please note that in order to calculate the total energy, you have to provide a pseudopotential (specifically the pseudopotential used during data generation) via ``parameters.targets.pseudopotential_path = ...``.

 Using the MALA ASE calculator